(Originally published, Nov-2016, then updated by Tania, September-2018)

-This delicious salad made up of vibrant green blanched broccoli florets, crispy bacon, boiled eggs, toasted almonds (nom nom nom), red onion, raw peas (keeping it green) and has a tiny bit of spice and some colour added via a fresh red chilli pepper.
-It’s dressed in a honey mustard, mayonnaise.
-Cider vinegar is added to the mayo and trust me if you change it to white wine (which I have done by mistake quite a few times) it really doesn’t taste as good!
+So, this broccoli salad is made up of broccoli florets (quickly blanched, turning them a vibrant green), crispy bacon, boiled eggs, toasted almonds (nom nom nom), red onion, raw peas (keeping it green) and has a tiny bit of spice and some colour added via a fresh red chilli pepper.

 1/8 teaspoon cracked black pepper

-6 pieces streaky bacon (or 4 pieces larger middle or shoulder bacon)
+6 pieces streaky bacon (or 4 pieces of larger middle or shoulder bacon)

-1 red chilli pepper (or 1/2 red capsicum)
+1 red chilli pepper (or ¼ teaspoon chilli flakes)

-- if you are crunched for time on the day you want to make this salad you can make the mayo a day or two (even a week!) before and leave it in the fridge all ready to go on the day.
-You can also do that with the toasted almonds.
+- If you are crunched for time on the day you want to make this salad you can make the mayo a day or two, even a week, before and leave it in the fridge, all ready to fold through the salad on the day.

 - This recipe uses quite a lot of mayo.
-I love really good quality whole egg mayo but seen as this recipe uses so much I use a slightly cheaper variety but don’t go too cheap as it can really change the good flavour of the dressing.
+I love a really good quality whole egg mayo but seen as this recipe uses so much I use a slightly cheaper variety, but with the other added ingredients it still tastes great.

-- One more thing omitting the eggs is no biggie, I prefer them but if you just want to keep it green, just leave them out.
+- One more thing…omitting the eggs is no biggie, I prefer them but if you just want to keep it green, leave them out.